 is a two-story residence hall designed for 190 students.
 On the bank of the Hillsborough River, it is near Plant Hall and the library.ResCom

-is an 11-story building that houses 182 upperclass students.
+is an 11-story building that houses 182 juniors and seniors in single and double studio apartments.Morsani Hall

 (formerly the Howard Johnson Plaza Hotel) is UT’s off-campus residence hall.
 Students enjoy housekeeping service twice a week and amenities including pool, fitness room, free parking, laundry machines and restaurants.
-Howard and Patricia Jenkins Hall
+Jenkins Hall